YousIA/GTCDL/README.md

+This project explores Game-Theoretic Consensus Deep Learning for Adaptive Flood Prediction in Digital Twin Environments.
+For confidentiality and sensitivity reasons, the implementation does not include access to the original flood prediction dataset used in the associated research.

-Game-Theoretic Consensus Deep Learning for Adaptive Flood Prediction in Digital Twin Environments The framework includes multiple deep learning models, leverages game-theoretic concepts like Shapley Value for model importance, and uses a two-level pruning strategy for efficient inference.
+The framework includes multiple deep learning models, leverages game-theoretic concepts like Shapley Value for model importance, and uses a two-level pruning strategy for efficient inference.

 The project is organized into the following files: